truenas/documentation/content/TrueCommand/Alerts/AlertManage.md

 Login to your PagerDuty account and check for open incidents.
 There you should see the triggered test alert from TrueCommand.
-If no test alert was received, check the **Service Integration Key from PagerDuty** for accuracy in the plugin configuration section of the alert service.
+If you did not receive a test alert, check the **Service Integration Key from PagerDuty** for accuracy in the plugin configuration section of the alert service.

 ![PagerDutyTestConfirm](/images/TrueCommand/2.0/PagerDutyTestConfirm.png "Confirming the Pager Duty test")